jrcalabrese/firstyear/README.md

 # An archive of my firstyear project

-> Working Title: A pipeline for automated facial expression coding in dyads using OpenFace (feat. a replication study)
+> Working title: A pipeline for automated facial expression coding in dyads using OpenFace (feat. a replication study)

 ## Description